grattan/R_at_Grattan/index.md

 Because the guide is intended for everyone who uses R at Grattan, there may be some material that is too basic for more experienced users, or material that goes over the heads of beginners.
 That's OK - just skip those bits for now.

-Any complaints or comments about this guide can be sent to Will or Matt, respectively.
+Any complaints or comments about this guide can be sent to Will or James, respectively.

 This site was written in R with RMarkdown and the [bookdown](https://bookdown.org) package.